volodymyrd/rust-tutorial/ownership.md

 The third rule is that, if there are multiple input lifetime parameters, but one of them is &self or &mut self because this is a method, the lifetime of self is assigned to all output lifetime parameters.
 This third rule makes methods much nicer to read and write because fewer symbols are necessary.

+## Unbounded Lifetimes

+Unsafe code can often end up producing references or lifetimes out of thin air.
+Such lifetimes come into the world as unbounded.
+The safest and easiest way to bound a lifetime is to return it from a function with a bound lifetime.